Festive Elf Popsicle Stick Craft [With Template]

 When you think of Christmas, so many wonderful things come to mind.
-From Santa, to presents, to reindeer and more!
+From Santa to presents, to reindeer, and more!

-It’s another preschool Christmas craft that’s easy and is a fun way to spend some quality time with the kids.
+It’s another Christmas craft that’s easy and is a fun way to spend some quality time with the kids.

-We’re sharing all of our tips, tricks and directions below, plus our free printable template.
+We’re sharing all of our tips, tricks, and directions below, plus our free printable template.

-Watch our quick video tutorial and make it with your preschool, kindergarten and elementary aged children!
+Watch our quick video tutorial and make it with your preschool, kindergarten, and elementary-aged children!

 Elf Christmas Craft